-Julian Irlinger deals with politics of the image and institutional contexts in his work.
-In the Studio Ost (Studio East) of the Kunsthalle Damstadt, he shows lenticular prints and architectural elements.
-The conceptual framing draws the attention to the contradictions inherent to the production of art.
-Thus the connection between economy, the public sphere, and art is negotiated.
+Julian Irlinger deals with the politics of images and institutional contexts in his work.
+In the Studio Ost of the Kunsthalle Darmstadt, Irlinger presents lenticular prints and architectural elements.
+The conceptual framing draws the attention to the contradictions inherent in the production of art.
+Thus, the connection between economy, the public sphere, and art is confered.

-One central aspect is the constant change of the installation.
+One central aspect is the steady change of the installation.
 In contrast to the constant availability of images on the internet, the exhibition can never be grasped in its entirety.
-Lenticular prints are added, removed and reorganized into new arrangements, whereby Julian Irlinger puts the experience of the physical exhibition space into question.
+Lenticular prints are added, removed, and reorganized into new arrangements, whereby Julian Irlinger puts the experience of the physical exhibition space into question.